June 20, 2022

 Tuition is the single greatest expense you’re going to need to save for when preparing for college—and the cost can vary pretty dramatically depending on where you decide to attend.

-For example, the average cost of tuition at any 4-year college currently comes in at $28,775.
-At a public college, the average in-state tuition fees sit at $9,349 per year.
-For out-of-state students, the average cost for a 4-year public institution is $27,023.
+At a public college, the average in-state tuition fees sit at $9,377 per year.
+For out-of-state students, the average cost for a 4-year public institution is $27,279 per year.

 But a private college can be a lot more expensive in terms of tuition fees.
-4-year private schools cost an average of $35,807 per year.
+4-year non-profit private schools cost an average of $37,641 per year.